monk-io/docs/docs/index.md

 ## Key Features at a Glance

--   **Next-gen manifests**: compose your application _and_ provision workloads with composable and scriptable YAML manifests known as Monk Templates.
+-   **Next-gen Manifests**: Compose your application _and_ provision workloads with composable and scriptable YAML manifests known as Monk Templates.
--   **Ready stack components**: Easily combine and customize containers or entire pre-composed stacks from the Monk Hub repository.
+-   **Ready-to-use Stack Components**: Easily combine and customize containers or entire pre-composed stacks from the Monk Hub repository.
+-   **Easily Mix and Match Templates**: Use our ready-made templates or modify them to suit your needs with our Monk Hub wizard.
+-   **Masterless P2P Clusters**: An encrypted 0-config network connects all containers in Monk securely and transparently--even across clouds.
--   **Masterless P2P clusters**: Deploy on any combination of GCP, AWS, Azure, Digital Ocean, bare metal, or even single board computers.
+-   **Multi-Cloud Support**: Deploy on any combination of GCP, AWS, Azure, Digital Ocean, bare metal, or even single board computers.
+-   **Automatic Provisioning**: Monk does the heavy lifting in your cloud accounts or bare metal servers so you can focus on development.
+-   **Automatic Security**: Monk dynamically manages cloud firewalls and security groups.
+Security is on by default.
--   **One CLI, two levels**: Control containers and environment in one place.
+-   **One CLI, Two Levels**: Control containers and environment in one place.
 Monk's CLI talks directly to your cloud provider, and the built-in Engine can provision workloads without 3rd party services (e.g. GKE, EKS, AKS).
--   **Orchestration on your terms**: Monk only saves you time and sanity composing and orchestrating your stack; you bring your own cloud and CI/CD workflow.
+-   **Orchestration on Your Terms**: Monk only saves you time and sanity composing and orchestrating your stack; you bring your own cloud and CI/CD workflow.

 Explore all features on the [Features](features.md) page.

+## Our Mission

+We're making infra stacks stupid-easy to build and manage.
+We've built everything from scratch, engine included, and don't rely on any 3rd party platforms except Docker.

 ## Docs Overview